Last Updated on January 2, 2021 by Julia Wilson

 What about other pets?

 We definitely have to consider resident pets when bringing a new cat into the house.
-Bear in mind that if the current cat was bonded to the cat you have lost, it will feel grief too.
+Bear in mind that if the current cat was bonded to the cat you have lost, he or she will also experience grief.
 Calvin and Norman are incredibly bonded and I think Calvin would have an especially hard time if he lost his brother.

 Signs of grief in cats who have lost a companion include: